limtete/PaperNote/README.md

-# PaperNote
+# ResearchHub
 ---
-Research topics, resources and other auxillary material
+Research topics, resources and other auxillary materials

 ## Subject
 ---